Reacquainting

 Jubilees 17:14

-And Meribah bore Ishmael a son, and he called his name Nebaioth; for she said, “The Lord was near to me when I called upon him.”
+Meribah gave birth to a son, and Ishmael named him Nebaioth.
+She said, “The Lord was near to me when I called upon him.”

 Y: 2060-2065 | Ishmael and Meribah’s children born